zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 ## Result

 When using Dapper, you can map your query results to objects in several ways.
-The result returned by the queries method can be mapped to multiple types:
+The result returned by the query methods can be mapped to multiple types:

 - [Anonymous](/result-anonymous): Allow you to store the results of a SQL query in an anonymous type.
 - [Strongly Typed](/result-strongly-typed): Allow you to store the results of a SQL query in a strongly typed manner.